FortechRomania/js-team-showcase/how-we-work/coding-guidelines.md

 ## The art of clean code and consistency

-Writting code is an essential part our day to day activity.
+Writing code is an essential part our day to day activity.
 While working together for several years now, we saw that adopting a single guideline for the entire team is very beneficial and powerful.
 Choosing between two or more ways of writing code can lead to a lot of [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).

 ### Styleguide